Genesis Electrified GV70 review

 |Car type||Range||Wallbox charging time||Rapid charge time|

-Unlike the smaller Genesis GV60, which is electric-only, the GV70 SUV is also available with thirsty petrol and diesel engines.
-The zero-emission version is marked out by a glam faired-in grille, 20-inch alloy wheels in an exclusive design, and a cleaner rear bumper since there’s no need for exhaust pipes.
+The electric version of the GV70 is marked out by a glam faired-in grille, 20-inch alloy wheels in an exclusive design, and a cleaner rear bumper since there’s no need for exhaust pipes.
 The name helps the Electrified GV70 stand out as well, even if it is a bit of a mouthful.

 An additional perk, which might be especially appealing amid rising electricity prices, is a result of Genesis’ partnerships with Shell Recharge and IONITY.
-Buyers get a five-year subscription to the IONITY network and preferential 24p/kWh rates (it’s 69p/kWh usually), which is actually cheaper than the average home tariff (as of October 2022).
+Buyers get a five-year subscription to the IONITY network and preferential 24p/kWh rates (it’s 74p/kWh usually), which is actually cheaper than the average home tariff (as of June 2023).

-As is often the case, you’ll need to pay a high-ish price to access these perks.
+As is often the case, you’ll need to pay a high-ish price for all this technology and luxury.
 The Electrified GV70 starts from over £64,000, which is a bit more than what you might pay for many of its rivals.
 It also wears bespoke Michelin tyres, so punctures may turn out to be expensive and irritating.

 Our test car featured the Innovation Pack for around £3,500.
 Among items such as a head-up display, remote parking assist and blind-spot monitoring, it adds active noise cancelling.
-It’s hard to tell if this is responsible for removing any motor whine – we’d need to drive one without the pack equipped to see – but the GV70 is very hushed.
+It’s hard to tell if this is responsible for removing any motor whine – we’d need to drive one without the pack equipped to see – but, as mentioned, the GV70 is very hushed.

 That continues when you consider the rear-seat and boot space.
 Head and legroom is plentiful and the boot is a good size, at 503 litres, even if that’s 39 litres short of the petrol and diesel models.
-You do get a 25-litre storage area under the bonnet that’s perfect for charging cables.
-The boot is bigger than what you get in the Audi Q5 hybrid and only seven litres shy of the BMW iX3.
+Still, it’s only seven litres shy of what you get in a BMW iX3 and there’s even a 25-litre storage area under the GV70’s bonnet, which is perfect for charging cables.

 As it is, the Genesis Electrified GV70 is a pretty strong premium SUV with some unique plus points.
-However, we’re holding out for single-motor versions, which might offer more range and will be better value-for-money for buyers who don’t need four-wheel drive.
+On price alone it pips the latest Audi Q8 e-tron, while interior quality and charging tech only cement its place close to the top of this class.
+However, we’re holding out for single-motor versions, which might offer more range and will be better value-for-money for buyers who don’t need four-wheel-drive.